History of bitcoin: Theft and exchange shutdowns

 Bitcoins can be stored in a bitcoin cryptocurrency wallet.
 Theft of bitcoin has been documented on numerous occasions.
 At other times, bitcoin exchanges have shut down, taking their clients' bitcoins with them.
 A Wired study published April 2013 showed that 45 percent of bitcoin exchanges end up closing.
 On 19 June 2011, a security breach of the Mt.
 Gox bitcoin exchange caused the nominal price of a bitcoin to fraudulently drop to one cent on the Mt.
 Gox exchange, after a hacker used credentials from a Mt.
 Gox auditor's compromised computer illegally to transfer a large number of bitcoins to himself.
 They used the exchange's software to sell them all nominally, creating a massive "ask" order at any price.
 Within minutes, the price reverted to its correct user-traded value.
 Accounts with the equivalent of more than US$8,750,000 were affected.
 In July 2011, the operator of Bitomat, the third-largest bitcoin exchange, announced that he had lost access to his wallet.dat file with about 17,000 bitcoins (roughly equivalent to US$220,000 at that time).
 He announced that he would sell the service for the missing amount, aiming to use funds from the sale to refund his customers.

+In August 2011, MyBitcoin, a now defunct bitcoin transaction processor, declared that it was hacked, which caused it to be shut down, paying 49% on customer deposits, leaving more than 78,000 bitcoins (equivalent to roughly US$800,000 at that time) unaccounted for.
 In early August 2012, a lawsuit was filed in San Francisco court against Bitcoinica – a bitcoin trading venue – claiming about US$460,000 from the company.
 Bitcoinica was hacked twice in 2012, which led to allegations that the venue neglected the safety of customers' money and cheated them out of withdrawal requests.

-In August 2011, MyBitcoin, a now defunct bitcoin transaction processor, declared that it was hacked, which caused it to be shut down, paying 49% on customer deposits, leaving more than 78,000 bitcoins (equivalent to roughly US$800,000 at that time) unaccounted for.

 In late August 2012, an operation titled Bitcoin Savings and Trust was shut down by the owner, leaving around US$5.6 million in bitcoin-based debts; this led to allegations that the operation was a Ponzi scheme.
 In September 2012, the U.S. Securities and Exchange Commission had reportedly started an investigation on the case.